-The Corporation has a Compensation Committee formed of Stephen A. Jarislowsky, G. Douglas Goodfellow, Normand Morin, Alain Côté and Claude A. Garcia.
+For the period ended November 30, 2021, the Corporation's Compensation Committee was comprised of Stephen A. Jarislowsky, G. Douglas Goodfellow, Alain Côté, David A. Goodfellow, Claude A. Garcia (until his retirement on April 14, 2021) and Normand Morin until he resigned on September 24, 2021.
 The following is a description of the Corporation's compensation program which determines compensation plans for the NEOs.
 Additional information on the Compensation Committee is provided below under the section "Disclosure of Corporate Governance Practices".